 - Sesame seeds - 1 tsp

-- Add sodium bicarbonate and whisk nicely with a spoon for 1-2 minutes.
+- Add sodium bicarbonate and mix nicely with a whisking action.

-- Remove the dhokla and allow to cool completely.
+- Remove the container with the batter from the water pan and allow to cool completely.